szellmann/visionaray/README.md

 - [GLEW][3]
 - [NVIDIA CUDA Toolkit][4] version 7.0 or newer (optional)

-- All external dependencies but CMake are required as developer packages containing C/C++ header files
+- All external dependencies but CMake should be installed as developer packages containing C/C++ header files
 - In the future we intend to relax the OpenGL and GLEW dependency
 - When targeting NVIDIA CUDA, make sure you have a C++11 compliant version (v7.0 or newer)
 - Visionaray supports Fermi+ NVIDIA GPUs (e.g. >= GeForce 400 series or >= Quadro {4|5|6}000) (Visionaray does not support texturing on Fermi GPUs, bindless texture support is available with Kepler+ GPUs)